 Application forms can made on-line via the LA website: www.derby.gov.uk.

-Applications for a place must be submitted by: 15th January 2023.
+Applications for a place must be submitted by the LA's published deadline: 15th January 2024.

 The CAF will be submitted to the parents LA.
 Parents are not guaranteed to have their preferences met.